UMAprotocol/protocol/documentation/oracle/economic_architecture.md

 The economic architecture of the UMA DVM is summarized here, and additional details can be found in the [whitepaper](https://github.com/UMAprotocol/whitepaper/blob/master/UMA-DVM-oracle-whitepaper.pdf).

+This section provides an overview of the current implementation of the economic guarantees of the DVM.
+For a discussion of the guiding principles behind designing the economic guarantees of the DVM, please look at [this section](../getting_started/uma_oracle_design.md).

 ## Economic Guarantees of the UMA DVM

 UMA looks at the potential profit from corruption (PfC) and cost of corruption (CoC) of contracts in the system and has designed a mechanism to ensure that the cost of corrupting the DVM will exceed the potential profit.